-At JRC Insurance Group, we have helped numerous clients with irregular heartbeats find affordable life insurance coverage by working with more than 40 top-rated life insurance companies.
+At JRC Insurance Group, we have helped numerous clients with irregular heartbeats find affordable life insurance coverage by working directly with more than 50 top-rated life insurance companies.

 Here are some common types of heartbeat irregularities that we’ve helped clients with:

 Premature contractions are the most common type of arrhythmia, and thankfully, in many cases they are harmless.
 There are two types of premature contractions.
 The first, premature atrial contractions, otherwise known as PACs, affect the atria.
 The second type is known as PVCs, which stands for premature ventricular contractions.